Telewizja Republika

 Telewizja Republika or TV Republika is a Polish Television station, whose editor-in-chief is Tomasz Sakiewicz.
 The channel can be received via satellite, via the Internet and terrestrial in the DVB-T system (Katowice and the surrounding area), as well as in the DVB-T2 system (Warsaw, Wrocław and the vicinity of these cities).
 From 2022, the channel broadcasts its program 24 hours a day.
-The live portion of its output in Polish is broadcast every day for 16 hours, from 7:00 a.m. to 11:00 p.m., while between 11:00 p.m. and midnight, the programs of the English-speaking editorial staff of the channel are broadcast.
+The live portion of its output in Polish is broadcast every day, from 5:30 a.m. to 1:40 a.m., while late nights, the programs of the English-speaking editorial staff of the channel are broadcast.

 The station is seen as right-wing, inspired by the American station Fox News and supportive of the Law and Justice political party.

 The channel can be received via satellite or the Internet, among others, on YouTube and terrestrial in the DVB-T2 system on selected local multiplexes.